embeddedmz/at24c08d/README.md

 <br>
 <b>python3 at24c08d.py r 0 11</b>

 You can also manage the EEPROM using the kernel and access it using the file system (sysfs).
-Here some resources :
+Here are some resources :

 https://stackoverflow.com/questions/52499762/linux-instantiate-from-user-space-eeprom-new-device
 https://erlerobotics.gitbooks.io/erle-robotics-erle-brain-a-linux-brain-for-drones/content/en/tutorials/i2c.html